geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-1.md

 SWAP: Scholarly Works Application Profile [REF]
 - Clear motivation; supported by Jisc
 - Recognized importance of relations between entities
 - Used FRBR properly!
+Yay!

 Never adopted by repositories
-- Overkill in 2008
+- Overkill in 2008...?
 - Difficult to implement within repository software
 - Too esoteric for those working with scholarly digital content
-- Useful conceptual exercise but did not address discovery satisfactorily
+- Useful conceptual exercise but did not address machine discovery satisfactorily

 ---
 # In 2023